Frequently Asked Questions — FAQs

 18. I am skeptical about doing business over the Internet.
 How can I be assured that you are a legitimate business and this property actually exists?

 We are a registered entity with the District of Columbia.
 Please go to: http://www.dcra.dc.gov.
 Under the ‘Services’ section, click ‘Corporate Registration’, then from the left column, click ‘Verify a Business.’
 We can be found from several methods: Our registered entity is ‘Avioner, LLC’ or from our Business License Number: 70108447 and/or from our business address: 1715 Euclid Street NW, Washington, D.C.
 20009.
 Our bank account is also under the same entity name.
 Additionally, and at your request, we can supply email addresses of past tenants for you to contact.
-You can also find our business reviews at Yelp.com, Google Places and checkout our reputation with Google Plus!
+You can also find our business reviews at Yelp and checkout our reputation and reviews with Google My Business and Google Maps.

 19. After lease signing and funds are transferred how do I receive apartment keys?

-We live on-site as apartment managers.
+We live on-site as owner/apartment managers.
 There will be a representative at the property to greet you upon arrival and pass unit keys to you.
+Alternatively, you’re provided with a Welcome Letter that with accompany your lease.
+With the Welcome Letter are ‘Self Check-In’ instructions for your specific apartment.
+Keys to your unit will be plainly visible inside the apartment.

 20. What happens if I have a problem inside my apartment?
 Who do I call and how long must I wait before the issue is resolved?